Kanchenjunga BC to Makalu BC GHT

 • TRIP LEADER: International Leader

-• GROUP SIZE: 5 - 14 people
+• GROUP SIZE: 5 - 12 people

-• NEXT DEPARTURE: 29 Sep 2024
+• NEXT DEPARTURE: 05 Oct 2025

 Details

-This is a 37-day trek following a section of The Great Himalaya Trail ("GHT") in Nepal crossing Lumba Sumba pass at 5,160m.
+This is a 34-day trek following a section of The Great Himalaya Trail ("GHT") in Nepal crossing Lumba Sumba pass at 5,160m.
 We trek through a remote region on the border with Tibet from Kanchenjunga Base Camp to Makalu Base Camp.

 This epic Kanchenjunga GHT trek is the longest trek and probably the most difficult in our portfolio.
 Our second longest trek is the Snowman trek in Bhutan with 28 days of walking.
 We have included the Kanchenjunga Base Camp to Makalu Base Camp GHT trek as one of the "Big 3" in our Blog article called What Is The Best Trek In The Himalayas?
-We have organised the Kanchenjunga GHT trek two times with groups and also we have done two reconnaissance treks so we know the trail pretty well by now.
-I suggest you read our Trip Reports to find out how our groups got along in 2023 and 2013.
+We have organised the Kanchenjunga GHT trek three times with groups and also we have done three reconnaissance treks so we know the trail pretty well by now.
+I suggest you read our Trip Reports to find out how our groups got along in 2024, 2023, and 2013.
+Our trekking group in 2024 successfully made the full traverse from Kanchenjunga Base Camp to Makalu Base Camp.

-Kanchenjunga Base Camp to Makalu Base Camp follows Section 1 of The Great Himalaya Trail.
-Robin Boustead mapped and walked the GHT.
+This trek follows Section 1 of The Great Himalaya Trail, which was mapped and walked by Robin Boustead.
 We start by walking the Kanchenjunga Circuit trek on the north side of the mountain.
 Mount Kanchenjunga, sometimes spelled as Mount Kangchenjunga, is at a height of 8,586m.
 It is the third-highest mountain in the world.
 This mountain is only a few hundred metres shorter than Mount Everest.
 From our high camp at Lhonak, we hike to Pangpema to see the vast North Face of Kangchenjunga.

 We return on the same trail back to Ghunsa.
 From there we start on the remote section of GHT as we head to the West.
 Kanchenjunga Circuit crosses the Mirgin La to the East whereas we head to the West on the Lumba Sumba trek.
 We cross the Nango La at 4,820m into the remote Yangma Valley and onto the village of Olangchungola.
 We cross Lumba Sumba pass at 5,160m and walk out to Hongon.
 The Lhomi ethnic group lives in this village and only inhabits the upper Arun valley.
 They follow Buddhism combined with Shamanism.